City Guide for: Gibraltar, British Overseas Territory

 Tangier

 Step into another world with a day trip to Tangier, Morocco.
-Just a short ferry ride across the Strait of Gibraltar, you'll find yourself immersed in a vibrant culture, bustling souks, and the exotic flavors of North Africa.
-Explore the Kasbah, wander through the Medina, and enjoy a mint tea while soaking in the atmosphere of this historic port city.
+Just a short ferry ride across the Strait of Gibraltar, you'll find yourself immersed in a vibrant culture, bustling markets (souks), and the exotic flavors of North Africa.
+Explore the Kasbah, wander through the Medina, and enjoy mint tea in a traditional cafe.
 Don't forget to haggle for souvenirs!

 Travel Time